paithiov909/gibasa/README.md

 ## Overview

-Gibasa is a plain ‘Rcpp’ interface to ‘MeCab’, a CJK tokenizer and morphological analysis tool.
+Gibasa is a plain ‘Rcpp’ interface to ‘MeCab’, CJK tokenizer and morphological analysis tool.

 The main goal of gibasa package is to provide an alternative to